Skip to main content

 • Heart or blood vessel problems (mostly in people who already have these problems)

-• Mood or behavior changes, such as depression, hallucinations, delusions, aggression, hostility, agitation, anxiety, panic, or even suicidal thoughts
+• Mood or behavior changes such as depression, hallucinations, delusions, aggression, hostility, agitation, anxiety, panic, or suicidal thoughts

-Talk to your health care team about what to expect while taking this drug, and what to do if you or others notice possible side effects.
-Be sure to let your provider know if you’ve ever had depression or other mental health problems, or if you start feeling depressed or have thoughts about suicide.
+Be sure to let your provider know if you’ve ever had depression or other mental health problems, or if you start feeling depressed or have thoughts about suicide while taking varenicline.

-Using varenicline along with NRT or bupropion for quitting smoking
+Using varenicline along with NRT (nicotine patch) or bupropion

 Bupropion (Zyban)

-If you’re still not using tobacco after taking bupropion for 7 to 12 weeks, your provider may have you keep taking it for some time afterward to help stop you from going back to smoking.
+If you’ve quit tobacco and are still quit after taking bupropion for 12 weeks, your provider may have you keep taking it for a while longer to help stop you from going back to smoking.
 Keep up with your other support systems during this time and for at least a few months after you quit.

 • Seizures (it can cause or worsen seizures)